ucloud/pulumi-ucloud/README.md

 # Pulumi UCloud Provider

+[WIP] Work in progress, DON'T USE IT IN PRODUCTION!

 This repository is forked from [pulumi-tf-provider-boilerplate](https://github.com/pulumi/pulumi-tf-provider-boilerplate) and modified to create Pulumi UCloud Provider.
 UCloud is a leading public cloud mainly based in China.